nesian42ryukaiel/CV/content/authors/admin/_index.md

 Hi, I'm Kiha Yu (a.k.a.
 Lucas Yew).

+I am a fresh, new front-end web developer.
+My main skills are the 3 core techs of the Web, HTML, CSS, and JavaScript.
+I am also trained in the use of TypeScript, the strong typed younger brother of JS.

-I am a fresh, new front-end web developer ready to take on any challenge thrown at me.
-One day, I will make my name travel across the entire Globe and the Internet.
+I am ready to take on any challenge thrown at me.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.